Azure/PSRule.Rules.Azure/docs/en/rules/Azure.AKS.MaintenanceWindow.md

 To deploy AKS clusters that pass this rule:

-- Deploy two maintenance configurations.
+- Deploy maintenance configurations for cluster version and node OS auto-upgrades.
+  - For cluster version auto-upgrades, set the `name` property to `aksManagedAutoUpgradeSchedule`.
- - Set the `name` to `aksManagedAutoUpgradeSchedule` and `aksManagedNodeOSUpgradeSchedule`.
+  - For node OS auto-upgrades, set the `name` property to `aksManagedNodeOSUpgradeSchedule`.

-For example:
+For cluster version auto-upgrades see the example:

 ```bicep
 resource aks 'Microsoft.ContainerService/managedClusters@2024-03-02-preview' = {